rh-messaging-qe/yacfg/README.md

 ## API guide

-Straight use of API is to use `generate()` nearly the same as the CLI.
+Direct use of API is to use `generate()` nearly the same as the CLI.

 ```python
 import amqcfg